LPTsilo/Classification_Sprint_2207FTDS_Team_ES2/README.md

 To showcase our model, we created a Streamlit app that allows users to enter a tweet and see its sentiment classification.
 The app is easy to use and provides an interactive way to demonstrate the capabilities of our model.

-For the demonstration of the app go [here]("https://github.com/LPTsilo/classification-predict-streamlit-template")
+For the demonstration of the app click [here]("https://github.com/LPTsilo/classification-predict-streamlit-template").

 Overall, we are proud of our work and excited to continue learning and improving our skills in data science and machine learning.